The Software AG Cloud is a platform-as-a-service and business process management platform from Software AG.

 Operations in multiple countries, some of which may have low internet bandwidth or content censorship

-BPM software is complex enterprise software and prices can vary quite widely depending on a number of factors such as requirements, customizations, backend coding, on-premise vs cloud software, etc. BPM vendors are reluctant to publish pricing.
-In general though, enterprise cloud software is likely to be between $50 and $100 per user per month.
+BPM software is complex enterprise software and prices can vary quite widely depending on several factors such as requirements, customizations, backend coding, on-premise vs cloud software, etc. In general, enterprise cloud software is likely to be between $50 and $100 per user per month.

 Business Process Management (BPM) Products

 Adeptia BPM is a web-based business process management solution with an emphasis on efficient and effective integration into any business's existing business process, with key features like Rules Based Routing and Workflow Automation.